 - full text search across the entire publication

-For questions and comments please contact the library(infbib-information.inf"AT"uni-hamburg.de).
+For questions and comments, please contact the librarians of the Informatics Library(infbib-information.inf"AT"uni-hamburg.de).

 Which publications are planned for publication in INFDok?